Roger Marshall: Cannabis

 Of medical marijuana, Marshall said in 2017, "I'm not convinced that it's medically proven and a good idea...
 I think there's a path there, but I just haven't seen enough scientific data to say it's a good thing."

 COVID-19 pandemic

 During the COVID-19 pandemic, Marshall has promoted conspiracy theories that falsely suggest that the Centers for Disease Control and Prevention were inflating coronavirus death numbers.
 Facebook removed Marshall's posts from its platform as a violation of its rule against "harmful misinformation".
-Marshall called Facebook's removal of his misinformation "corporate censorship".
+Marshall called Facebook's removal of his posts "corporate censorship".

 Marshall does not dispute the effectiveness of masks in halting the spread of the coronavirus but he opposes face mask mandates.
 He has appeared at indoor campaign events without a face mask before maskless crowds who did not observe social distancing.

 During the pandemic, Marshall promoted prophylactic use of hydroxychloroquine, an antimalarial drug Trump promoted, despite its being unproven as an effective treatment and despite government warnings about using it outside research or hospital settings.
 He said he himself used the drug to proactively guard against the virus.